cadexchanger/manufacturing-toolkit-web-examples/README.md

 ## Running

 To use the examples, first obtain the MTK evaluation [here](https://cadexchanger.com/contact-us/licensing-inquiry/).
 Please describe your use case in detail.
-Upon filling out the form you'll receive an email with an evaluation license key for SDK (`cadex_license.lic` file) and MTK (`mtk_license.lic` file).
+Upon filling out the form you'll receive an email with an evaluation license key for SDK (`cadex_license.*` file) and MTK (`mtk_license.*` file).
 There will also be links to the latest CAD Exchanger SDK and MTK packages.
+You can also register in our [Customer Corner](https://my.cadexchanger.com/) and see both the license key and the link there.

+1. Install Node.js 16 or higher (if it hasn't been installed yet).

-1. Install the Manufacturing Toolkit Converter into `converter` folder inside concrete example using [this](https://docs.cadexchanger.com/mtk/mtk_install_page.html#mtk_quick_start_installation_converter) instruction.
+2. Install the Manufacturing Toolkit Converter into `converter` folder inside concrete example using [this](https://docs.cadexchanger.com/mtk/mtk_install_page.html#mtk_quick_start_installation_converter) instruction.
+The `converter` folder should be placed inside each example, e.g. `..\Sheet Metal example\converter\`.

-2. Open a terminal and type:
+3. Open a terminal and type:
     ```
     npm install
     npm start
     ```
     These commands will install the npm package locally and start the development server.

+4. Open example in browser.
 By default, the examples will be available [here](http://localhost:3000).
-If necessary, you can change the port by editing the params inside the `app.js` file
+If necessary, you can change the port by editing the params inside the `app.js` file.

 ## Learn more